- Vermont in Winter: Things to Do & Places to Visit (2024) ❄️ - November 28, 2023

 The best place to spend the holiday season is in Boston!

-Now you know all the essentials for spending part of your holiday season in the most magical city in New England.
-Hopefully you’ll add Boston to your travel list this upcoming winter; you won’t regret it!
+Now you know all the essentials for finding Christmas magic in Boston.
+There are plenty of great Boston hotels and vacation rentals to check out for where to stay during your Christmas in Boston too.
+Hopefully, you’ll add Boston to your travel list this upcoming winter; you won’t regret it!

 Even more travel guides and things to do in Boston:

 - Where to Go for the Best Breakfast in Boston

 - How to Spend One Day in Boston: 24 Hours of Boston Fun!